Walk on Philosopher's Path, Kyoto

 Walk on Philosopher's Path (Self Guided), Kyoto

-It's an awesome meandering trail that allows you to see several traditional temples and shrines, huge koi fish, quaint local shops, and small cafes and galleries.
-If the weather is nice you'll usually find artists selling painted postcards and the like for reasonable prices.
-Start early rather than later because there are quite a few things to get lost in!
+As you meander along the Philosopher's Path, apart from traditional temples and shrines, you'll see huge koi fish, quaint local shops, and small cafes and galleries.
+If the weather is nice you may usually find artists selling painted postcards and the like at reasonable prices.
+We recommend that you start early rather than later because there are quite a few things there to get lost in!
+Take your time!

 Walk on Philosopher's Path Map